DataONEorg/d1_python/README.md

 The GMN tests run in the context of a database that has been prepopulated with randomized data.
 The fixture file for the database is a JSON file stored in

-    ./test_utilities/src/d1_test/test_docs/db_fixture_gmn1.gz

-Set up a blank database to be populated with test data:

-    $ sudo -u postgres dropdb --if-exists gmn_test_db_template
-    $ sudo -u postgres createdb -E UTF8 --owner=<your user name> gmn_test_db_template
-    $ ./gmn/src/d1_gmn/manage.py migrate --settings settings_test --database template --run-syncdb

-Regenerate the fixture file:

-    $ ./gmn/src/d1_gmn/tests/mk_db_fixture.py

-The name, `gmn_test_db_template`, must match the name of the database that is set up for the dict key `template` in `settings_test.DATABASE`.
+    ./test_utilities/src/d1_test/test_docs/json/db_fixture.json.bz2

 After changing any of the ORM classes in models.py, the database test fixture must be regenerated.
-This will often cause sample files to have to be updated as well.
+This will often cause sample files to have to be updated as well, by running the tests with `--sample-update`.

+Generate the fixture file with:

+    $ ./dev/d1_python/gmn/src/d1_gmn/tests/mk_db_fixture.py

 Fixtures can be loaded directly into the test database from the JSON files but it's much faster to keep an extra copy of the db as a template and create the test db as needed with Postgres' "create database from template" function.
 So we only load the fixtures into a template database and reuse the template.
 This is implemented in `./conftest.py`.